frcteam573/Team573ProgrammingDocs/CforFRC.rst

 Where to Start Learning C++ Programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are many great websites to teach you how to use C++ code.
-I like code academy.
-If you want to get started from scratch in programming at home this is a great place to get started.
+I like code academy, here is a c++ overview, https://www.codecademy.com/learn/learn-c-plus-plus If you want to get started from scratch in programming at home this is a great place to get started.
 The rest of this section briefly covers some of the things in C++ that we use in FRC robotics

 Variable Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~